culturesofknowledge/emplaces/design/README.md

-# Display Features
+# Draft Overview (Record Detail View)

-## Core and Extended Metadata
+## Core and Additional Metadata

-There two main sources of data in EM Places. _Core metadata_ is periodically drawn by API from reference gazetteers (GeoNames and Getty TGN) and will be comprised of the following fields:
+There two main sources of data in EM Places. _Core metadata_ is periodically drawn by API from a reference gazetteer (GeoNames) and will be comprised of:

-* Preferred Place Name (GeoNames)
+* Preferred Place Name
-* Alternative Names (GeoNames: all entries are indexed, not all are displayed)
+* Alternative Names (all entries are indexed, not all are displayed)
-* Latitude/Longitude (GeoNames: including polygons, if available)
+* Location (lat/long but also including polygons where available for regions)
 * Current administrative/political hierarchy (GeoNames)
 * Related Resources (TBD: links to other gazetteers)